-Hopefully, the parents are asking “Why do they have my child throwing embers at this house?” presenting a valuable teachable moment.
-This is a great time for The Ember House attendee to hand out the Be Ember Aware publication and discuss ember preparedness with the adults.
+Hopefully, the parents are asking “Why do they have my child throwing beanbag embers at this house?” which presents a valuable teachable moment.
+This is a great time to hand out the Be Ember Aware! publication and discuss ember preparedness with the adults.

 Ember House 3.0 is available for use at your school, community or fire station event.
 You can reserve it for your own use with advanced notice, or when available, a program representative can be asked to participate.
 Ember House 3.0 should be transported behind the front seat of an extended cab truck or SUV.
 If using the bed of a truck, it must be placed face down with the brackets facing up.
 It assembles quickly, but requires two individuals.
 When using the Ember House 3.0, sand bags must be used to stabilize the structure.

 - Construction Plans and Set-up Instructions – Ember House I